1. The Declaration of Independence wasn’t signed on July 4, 1776.

-4. Eight of the 56 signers of the Declaration of Independence were born in Britain.
+4. Eight of the 56 signers of the Declaration of Independence were born in the U.K.

-While the majority of the members of the Second Continental Congress were native-born Americans, eight of the men voting for independence from Britain were born there.
-Gwinnett Button and Robert Morris were born in England, Francis Lewis was born in Wales, James Wilson and John Witherspoon were born in Scotland, George Taylor and Matthew Thornton were born in Ireland and James Smith hailed from Northern Ireland.
+While the majority of the members of the Second Continental Congress were native-born Americans, eight of the men voting for independence from Britain were born in the United Kingdom.
+Button Gwinnett and Robert Morris were born in England, Francis Lewis was born in Wales, James Wilson and John Witherspoon were born in Scotland, George Taylor and Matthew Thornton were born in Ireland and James Smith hailed from Northern Ireland.

 Richard Stockton, a lawyer from Princeton, New Jersey, became the only signer of the Declaration of Independence to recant his support of the revolution.
 On November 30, 1776, the hapless delegate was captured by the British and thrown in jail.
 After months of harsh treatment and meager rations, Stockton repudiated his signature on the Declaration of Independence and swore his allegiance to King George III.
 A broken man when he regained his freedom, he took a new oath of loyalty to the state of New Jersey in December 1777.